-- the average deceleration of the object does not exceed 40g; - the maximum deceleration does not exceed 60g for more than a cumulative 3ms, this being measured only in the direction of impact
+- the peak deceleration over the first 225mm of deformation does not exceed 20g; - the maximum deceleration does not exceed 20g for more than a cumulative 15ms, this being measured only in the direction of impact.

 Furthermore, all structural damage must be contained within the area behind the rear wheel centre line.